-- Layers of the medial and lateral knee
+- Layers of the medial and lateral knee - Anatomy of the posterolateral corner

-- Anatomy of the posterolateral corner
+- When studying what nerve structures are at risk, know what they innervate, the deficits that would result from damaging them, how the patient would present clinically - Indications for Total Shoulder Arthroplasty (TSA) and Reverse TSA (rotator cuff arthropathy, four-part proximal humerus fractures, failed TSA with massive cuff tear) - Hip arthroscopy, Femoro-Acetabular Impingement (FAI), other Sports Hip pathology

-- When studying what nerve structures are at risk, know what they innervate, the deficits that would result from damaging them, how the patient would present clinically - Indications for Total Shoulder Arthroplasty (TSA) and Reverse TSA (rotator cuff arthropathy, four-part proximal humerus fractures, failed TSA with massive cuff tear) - Hip arthroscopy, Femoro-Acetabular Impingement (FAI), other Sports Hip pathology you were involved in the case, help with the post-op check as well as any rounding requirements the next morning.
+Because most of the procedures are done on an outpatient basis, there often is little rounding to be done on this service.
+However, Dr. Brockmeier and Dr. Werner's TSA patients as well as patients undergoing more complicated procedures done in the main OR will stay overnight as inpatients.
+If you were involved in the case, help with the post-op check as well as any rounding requirements the next morning.
 When pre-rounding, you can be helpful to the team by printing out the sports patient list, recording their POD#, the procedure performed, any important vitals (especially temperature) or lab values (WBC), and noting significant pain by going to the 'doc flowsheet' under 'pain rating'.
 If the patient recorded 10/10 pain all night, it will probably be worth noting.
 Use the copy machine at the central nursing station to make copies of your completed list for the team.
 You will round with the junior or mid-level resident.